 Whilst some of his Trent Bridge team-mates might have been disappointed to miss out, for middle-order left-hander Duckett, this was a positive sign that he was back in contention for a pace in future England squads.
 He had played four Test matches – against Bangladesh and India – and three One-Day Internationals in 2016; without making an unshakeable case for inclusion, his scores were such that he was selected for the England party on the 2017/18 Ashes tour of Australia.
 However, his alleged involvement in some off-field incidents lead to him being left out of the squad and from subsequent England Lions fixtures.

 Duckett had a route back into international cricket when selected for a one-off T20I against Pakistan in 2019; he was part of the winning team but contributed only nine runs.
-His recall in 2020 was, therefore, a welcome indication that he is still in the selectors’ minds.
-If he could re-capture the form of his early career then both Notts and England should benefit greatly.
+His recall in 2020 was, therefore, a welcome indication that he was still in the selectors’ minds.

 Benjamin Matthew Duckett was born in Farnborough, Kent, on 17 October 1994 and was in the Northamptonshire Cricket Academy from 2009 – indeed, he made his county debut whilst still studying for A Levels at Stowe School in a T20 fixture against Gloucestershire in 2012.
 By 2015 he was in the Northants first team and beginning to attract attention with some impressive scores; he scored four centuries in the County Championship and, just, reached 1000 runs in the season, at an average of 52.73.